 A. Petzl does not endorse pairing of the ZigZag and the Rope Wrench and they prohibit use of the ZigZag on a single line without additional friction.
 Therefore the Zag-Wrench Tether should be considered an experimental device.
 Using the ZigZag in a way other than that described in the product information manual will void the ZigZag warranty.
 As with any new climbing technique or tool, please practice low and slow until you are comfortable with the tether.
 Please also regularly inspect the ZigZag for wear that could be accelerated by use in an SRT system.

-In Section 4.2 of the ZigZag owner's manual (see image below or access the document at this link) Petzl states that the ZigZag can be used in a "simple" or SRT setup as long as additional friction is placed on the line.
+In Section 4.2 of the ZigZag owner's manual (see image below or access the document at this link or this link) Petzl states that the ZigZag can be used in a "simple" or SRT setup as long as additional friction is placed on the line.
 The example they give is a Munter hitch below the line (see below).
 A Rope Wrench above the ZigZag is another example of extra friction on the line, but it is not specifically endorsed by Petzl.

 Q. What is the breaking strength of the ZigZag?